Of course, public service in the field of Criminal Justice and Law is much bigger than just being a police officer—even in the movies.

 Plus, according to the BLS, the need for people with this degree is projected to rise 18 percent in the next few years.

-If you’re dream is to protect people and systems, don’t miss College Choice’s ranking of the Best Online Bachelor’s Degrees in Homeland Security.
+If you’re dream is to protect people and systems than the Best Homeland Security Degrees is for you, but don’t miss College Choice’s ranking of the Best Online Bachelor’s Degrees in Homeland Security.

 If you’re looking for flexibility in pursuing a more advanced degree, we’ve published a list of the Best Online Master’s in Homeland Security Degrees, as well as the Best Online Doctorate’s in Homeland Security Degrees.